alex-min/live_view_native_flutter_client/README.md

 >
 > APIs might break and features might be missing

 A Flutter client for LiveView native.
+[Join our Slack community](https://join.slack.com/t/liveviewflutter/shared_invite/zt-2eyf5yq9v-x1J8Zr031UOCYFGNpLDv5g)

 This repo enables you to create an app for any Flutter platform (mobile & desktop) where the full UI is synced to the backend and reflects any change being made, similar as a Live View web client.